MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 ### Memory per task

-Tasks within an executor run as threads sharing the same JVM.
+Tasks within an executor run as threads that share the same JVM.
 The memory available to each task is managed dynamically through **TaskMemoryManager** (see [3] for source code) and allocated on-demand from the execution memory pool.
 This ensures fair distribution of execution memory among concurrent tasks.

 With multiple concurrent tasks, memory is allocated dynamically.
 Each task can acquire memory from the execution memory pool based on availability.
 When execution memory becomes constrained: